11avnishkumar/cpp/README.md

   /*__________creating our own constructor/ user-defined-constructor_________ */
   Rectangle(){
     // Note:A constructor must not have any return type i.e a constructor never returns a value
-    // A constructor must have same name as class name it is manadatory in c++ length=1;
+    // A constructor must have same name as class name it is mandatory in c++ length=1;
     breadth=1;
     // One more thing to be note that when the user-defined-constructor will be present